Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/integrator-anti-windup/index.md

 # Integrator Anti-Windup

 This article describes how to evaluate performance of anti-windup.
 A windup might occur when the controller with an integrator faces limitations on the manipulated variables, leading to degraded system response and stability.

 The effectiveness of an anti-windup strategy depends on both the duration and the extent of saturation of the windup.
-Therefore, simulating realistic windup and anti-windup behaviors is crucial to investigate specific scenarios that are likely to occur since perfect anti-windup is unachievable.
+Since perfect anti-windup is unachievable, it is crucial to simulate realistic windup and anti-windup behaviors to examine specific scenarios that are likely to occur in practice.
+To help readers understand this, an example of Simulink model (available [here](../integrator-anti-windup/simulink/)) is provided in this article to demonstrate how such scenario can be simulated and how the anti-windup strategy can address them.

 ## Exploring Windup Phenomena in Integrators